 - Maternal age.
 Women over 35 are more at risk for fetal macrosomia.

 - History of macrosomia.
-If you have given birth to a large baby in the past, or if you yourself were born larger than 8lbs, 13oz, then you are more likely to carry a large baby.
+If you have given birth to a large baby in the past, or if you yourself weighed more than 8lbs, 13oz at birth, then you are more likely to carry a large baby.

 - Previous pregnancies.
 With each pregnancy, your risk for macrosomia increases.

 - The baby is a boy.
 Male infants tend to weigh more than female infants.

 - Overdue pregnancy.
 If you’re more than two weeks past your due date, the odds of a high birth weight are greater.